qsxzaqq/zmq2/examples/zguide/README.md

   the bindings.
 We want these to also highlight the differences in API usage and the higher-level abstractions provided, if applicable.

-Besides giving potential rust-zmq users an impression of the bindings, these examples are also intended as a "proving ground" for API additions and changes.
+Besides giving potential zmq2 users an impression of the bindings, these examples are also intended as a "proving ground" for API additions and changes.
 Ideally, an API change should be reflected in changes to the examples that improve code quality (by whatever